S665PLAYER000/CIND-820/README.md

 | Decision Tree       | 0.715    | 0.764  | 0.684               |
 | Naive Bayes         | 0.76     | 0.807  | 0.726               |

-The results confirm that simple classification models, when properly prepared and evaluated, can provide useful insights into creditworthiness.
+The results confirm that simple classification models, when properly prepared and evaluated, can provide important insights into creditworthiness.

 ## Future Improvements

-- Add precision, F1 score, and ROC curves
+- I want to add precision, F1 score, and ROC curves
 - Visualize feature importances and model comparisons
 - Add support for additional algorithms (e.g. Random Forest or XGBoost)
 - Improve class balance handling using SMOTE or reweighting

 ## Repository Contents